elasticio/postgresql-component/README.md

 #### SQL Query
 Put your SQL expression to `SQL Query` for further execution.
 You can put only one SQL query or several queries with delimiter `;`.
-All queries are executed in one transaction if something wrong with one of execution, all changes will rollback.
+All queries are executed in one transaction.
+All changes will rollback, if something wrong with one of execution.
-Also if you want use prepared statements in your query, you need define prepared statement variables like thi way `sqlVariableName = @MetadataVariableName:type` where:
+Also if you want to use prepared statements in your query, you need define prepared statement variables like this way `sqlVariableName = @MetadataVariableName:type` where:
 1. `sqlVariableName` - variable name in sql expression;
 2. `MetadataVariableName` - variable name in metadata (it can be the same as `sqlVariableName`);
 3. `type` - type of variable , following types are supported: